 By tradition, women here prefer to walk barefoot.
 But on special occasions, they wear sandals and chappals which are handmade and very popular for their durability and simple looks.
 Men wear sandals on special occasions and it is a part of their culture.

+And their you have it.
+Our view on traditional dress of Maharashtra.
 If you like to wear traditional dresses or have experience of wearing Maharashtrian traditional dresses then please let us know down in the comments and share and like this article.

 In Maharashtra, men wear dhoti which is a long garment wrapped around the waist and legs, kurta, or sometimes a cotton shirt, pehta, and waistcoat or bandi.
 Women wear a choli or blouse on the top and a 9-yard long saree called lugade.